OmerArviv/AzureAssignment/README.md

 Hey,
 welcome to AzureAssignment README :

-my first task was to create 1 Resource Group, which I named "rgroup1", with 2 Storage Users, named "omerstorage1/2".
+my first objective was to create 1 Resource Group, which I named "rgroup1", with 2 Storage Users, named "omerstorage1/2".

 after that I've created a Linux Virtual Machine named "simpleLinuxVM", which uses: